About type 2 diabetes

 You’re more likely to have sexual problems if you’re overweight or have high blood pressure or high cholesterol.
 Psychological problems such as feeling anxious or stressed can also influence your sex drive and ability to get and keep erections.

 If you’re having sexual problems, it’s a good idea to see your GP.
-He or she may recommend you make changes to your lifestyle, such as trying to lose excess weight, and can prescribe various treatments to help.

 - Diabetes UK